typedb/typedb-docs/09-schema/00-overview.md

 - **Deferring Responsibility** - starting with loose or no schema only defers the responsibility of schema definition and enforcement in time.
 In production systems, we cannot afford to lose control over data.
 If the database doesn't take responsibility for schema definition and enforcement, that means that the schema logic needs to be incorporated at the app level.

-A Grakn schema is the blueprint of a Grakn knowledge graph.
+A TypeDB schema is the blueprint of a TypeDB knowledge graph.
 Using a highly flexible language, we define a schema to model a domain true to nature.
 Highly interconnected data cannot be stored at scale without an underlying structure - one that is capable of expressing the complexity of the dataset is easy to understand and can be extended programmatically, at runtime.

 The schema defines a specific, explicit, high-level structure of data that is enforced across the dataset.
 This allows the database to provide logical integrity guarantees and consistency guarantees for our data.
 Any attempt to add data not conforming to the defined schema is a schema violation and is not allowed.

 A well-constructed schema enables writing intuitive queries.
 Given such schema, we often find ourselves writing queries that map seamlessly with how we form them as questions in our mind.

 Last and certainly not least, the schema sets the basis for performing automated reasoning over the represented data.
-It enables the extraction of implicit information from explicitly stored data - a powerful feature of Grakn that facilitates knowledge discovery and the implementation of business logic inside the database.
+It enables the extraction of implicit information from explicitly stored data - a powerful feature of TypeDB that facilitates knowledge discovery and the implementation of business logic inside the database.

-## What is a Grakn schema
+## What is a TypeDB schema
-Grakn schema is an inherent part of the knowledge graph that describes how the data is and can be structured.
+TypeDB schema is an inherent part of the knowledge graph that describes how the data is and can be structured.

 As you may already know, in the domain of schema-first database knowledge systems, database design involves three schemas: